Jack Monroe: Personal life

-Monroe was diagnosed with autism and ADHD as a child, though was not made aware of this until she was an adult.
+Monroe began going by the forename Jack, short for "Jack of all trades".
+She added the surname "Monroe" as a tribute to Marilyn Monroe.
+Speaking in 2015 she said, "I legally changed my name by deed poll immediately after leaving Essex County Fire and Rescue Service at the end of 2011".
+In 2014, three years after she legally changed her name, she stated that she still experienced deadnaming by people.
+She has requested that her birth name not be used by the media.

+The 2013 book deal resulted in housing benefit being frozen and Monroe came close to being evicted, which led to moving into cheaper accommodation.
+Speaking in 2013 she said, "I go out to work every day, but I still can't afford to make ends meet."
+By January 2014, finances had improved, and Monroe was able to move into a small two-bedroom flat with her son.
+Speaking in 2014, Monroe described life as having "changed beyond recognition", but said that she is still affected by her experience of poverty.

-Monroe came out as non-binary in October 2015, and goes by they/them and she/her pronouns.
-She said she did not change her name to Jack while still working at the fire service, out of concern over "the potential for deadnaming and bullying in a not-particularly-tolerant organisation.
+Monroe came out as non-binary in October 2015, and goes by she/her or they/them pronouns.
+Writing in the New Statesman in 2015 she said she did not change her name to Jack while still working at the fire service, out of concern over "the potential for deadnaming and bullying in a not-particularly-tolerant organisation.
 Not a great place to be gay, let alone genderqueer."
-She also did not take part in a fire-service passing out ceremony, because protocol would have required her to wear a skirt.
-During this period, Monroe had a brief relationship with a male friend which resulted in a son.
-She also had a long-term relationship with a woman which ended shortly after Monroe told her partner she was considering a mastectomy.
+She did not take part in a fire-service passing out ceremony, because protocol would have required her to wear a skirt.
 Monroe had previously identified as a cisgender lesbian.
 In a February 2014 interview, she described herself as a "lefty, liberal, lezzer cook".

-In 2014, it was reported that Monroe and her son were living with Monroe's then girlfriend Allegra McEvedy; the relationship ended in October 2015.

-In 2017, Monroe said she was suffering from acute arthritis, citing the affliction as a partial cause for her suspending her campaign for candidacy in the National Health Action Party.
-Her arthritis led her to develop a dependency on the precription drug tramadol.
-In January 2019, Monroe stated that she was recovering from alcoholism, discussing how drinking had affected her work and personal life.
+In 2017, Monroe said she had developed acute arthritis, citing the condition as a partial cause for her suspending her campaign for candidacy in the National Health Action Party.
+Her arthritis led her to develop a dependency on the prescription drug tramadol.
+In January 2019, Monroe wrote a piece in The Guardian that stated she was recovering from alcoholism and discussed how drinking had affected her work and personal life.
 She attended drug rehabilitation in 2021.

+Monroe had a brief relationship with a male friend which resulted in a son.
+She also had a long-term relationship with a woman which ended shortly after Monroe told her partner she was considering a mastectomy.

-In January 2019, Monroe announced her engagement to Louisa Compton; their relationship ended in 2021.
+In 2014, it was reported that Monroe and her son were living with Monroe's then girlfriend Allegra McEvedy; the relationship ended in June 2015.
+In January 2019, Monroe announced her engagement to Head of Channel 4 News Louisa Compton but the relationship ended in 2021.